saucelabs/sauce-docs/docs/api-testing/how-to-guides/create-dynamic-dates.md

 ---
 id: create-dynamic-dates
-title: How to create dynamic dates
+title: How to Create Dynamic Dates
 sidebar_label: Create Dynamic Dates
 description: "How you can create dynamic dates for your tests"
 ---